SungHoHong2/SSD-Scheduler/README.md

    - determine the start/finish time
    - dispatch a request (if depth has not been reached)
    - advance the virtual time
+5. virtual time does not use jiffies
+   - only useus the start_time and the finish_time
+   - start_time and finish_time are only assigned with the size of the requests.

+### Experiment with Heap-Sort
+1. heap sort is recommended to be sorted in an array (not a linked-list)
+   - heap sort is good for big O and in-place.
+   - using linked-list will break the big O because it relies on random access to the array
+2. use a fixed_sized array for sorting the start_tag
+3. once the sorted data are full add them to the request queue
+4. empty and reallocate the fixed_sized array

 ### Experiment with Deadline-Scheduler
 1. deadline queues are basicaly sorted by their deadline (expiration time) while the sorted queues are sorted by the sector number